kennyrkun/rtldiscord/README.md

   - numpy

 # Setup
+1. Install boatbod/op25 from source.
-Create a loopback device using `sudo modeprobe snd-aloop`.
+2. Create a loopback device using `sudo modeprobe snd-aloop`.
 Use the device # in the script.